joeyhub/test1/README.md

 * There's a huge amount of reliance on type hinting for things such as validating the JSON however doctrine and symfony might do weird things to suppress it.
 * No support for API versioning.
 * No logging.
+* Tests do no aim for full coverage but rather examples.
+* Controller depends on data fixture.
+No automatic text data, mocks, etc.

 # Application setup (after git clone and moving to directory):